dibikhin/treasurer/README.md

 #### Scenario 1: Funds should be increased after deposit

-*Given that* User's account has a zero amount
+*Given that* User's account has zero balance
 *And* the account is active
 *And* the account is not deleted
 *When* the User tries to deposit the amount of money
-*Then* the account's amount should be increased by the amount
+*Then* the account's balance should be increased by the amount

 ### Story: Funds withdrawal